 7 Obscure Mixing Techniques Used by the Pros.
 Most of the time there is an obvious choice.

 And as we’ve discussed in previous columns (such as Audio Mastering Basics: Taking Your Music That Extra Step), mastering is an art form in itself, and is best placed in the hands of a specialist.
 But even expert mastering engineers can only accomplish so much, and it’s largely dependent on the raw materials they’re given to work with.
-Handy EQ Reference.
+With that in mind, here’s a look at some of the top mistakes people make in preparing their mix for mastering, with the help of veteran engineer of Universal Mastering Studios West, Pete Doell.
+1. Excessive low-end is probably one of the most common problems in mixes coming from project studios.
+Mastering engineer Pete Doell offers an important pointer: “The most egregious mistake is that people’s monitors aren’t placed properly,” he says.
+2. 3.
+4. 5.
+6. 7.
+8. Handy EQ Reference.
 This article contains information originally sourced at EQ Frequencies and is used with permission from Songstuff.com.

 Reasonable enough assumptions, but wrong on all counts, as PAUL WHITE explains.
 The really wonderful thing about standards is that there are so many of them, and nowhere is this more evident than when you look at metering.
 This article examines the complicated issue of metering standards, but those unfamiliar with the general terminology of metering (eg. dBu, dbv, and the conventions of 'plus 4' and 'minus 10' operation) are advised to check out my article from SOS February 1994, 'dBs Explained', which should clarify many of the terms used here.